0xc00010ff/mission/readme.md

 # mission

-A minimalist todo manager for developers who context-switch between projects.
+Do what you said you would.

 `mission` keeps track of the **one thing** you should be focusing on in your current project directory.
 It's a single-line todo list for multitaskers who need clarity in chaos.

 ## Why mission?

-When you're juggling multiple projects, remembering where you left off in each is challenging. `mission` solves this by maintaining a separate todo for each directory, helping you quickly re-orient yourself when you return to a project.
+If you're like me, you have a bunch of different projects that you're messing with at any given time.
+This is a simple tool that lets you create a single todo for each project directory, recall what you were doing, then mark it as complete, or commit the todo to git.
+You know TDD?
+It like that, but for *you*.

 ## Installation